b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 The split to one-way ANOVA and post-hoc tests made perfect sense in the 1920s-30s and the decades after the method was introduced.
-Back then you performed calculations with a pen and paper (perhaps a calculator as well).
-Once one-way ANOVA produced p-value greater than 0.05 you stopped.
-Otherwise, and only then, you performed a post-hoc test (again with a pen and paper).
+Back then you performed calculations with a pen and a piece of paper (perhaps a calculator as well).
+Once one-way ANOVA produced p-value greater than 0.05 you stopped (and saved time and energy on an unnecessary additional calculations).
+Otherwise, and only then, you performed a post-hoc test (again with a pen and a piece of paper).
 Anyway, as mentioned in @sec:statistics_intro_exercise4_solution the popular choices for post-hoc tests include Fisher's LSD test and Tukey's HSD test.
 Here we are going to use a more universal approach and apply a so called `pairwise t-test` (which is just a t-test, that you already know, done between every pairs of groups).
 Ready, here we go

 ```jl
 s = """